FAQ#

 Hint

-You can find the details of unicode symbols at Unicode Character Table or List of Unicode characters.
+You can find the details of unicode symbols at List of Unicode Symbols or List of Unicode characters.

 The second icon switches to emoji keyboard: